scionproto/scion/doc/DRKeyInfra.md

     token = A | val_time | timestamp
     CS_B → CS A : A | B | token | {token}_PK_B^−1

-where 'val\_time' specifies a point in time at which the requested key is valid.
+where `val_time` specifies a point in time at which the requested key is valid.
 The requested key may not be valid at the time of request, either because it already expired or because it will become valid in the future.
 For example, prefetching future keys allows for seamless transition to the new key.